eugenrein/mysql/README.md

-MySQL cookbook README
+MySQL cookbook
 =====================

 The MySQL cookbook exposes the `mysql_service` and `mysql_client` resources.
-These resources can be are utilized by the `mysql::client` and `mysql::server` recipes, or can be consumed in other recipes by depending on the MySQL cookbook.
+These resources are utilized by the `mysql::client` and `mysql::server` recipes, or can be consumed in other recipes by depending on the MySQL cookbook.